abcdesktopio/docs/opsdocs/docs/faq.md

 To get more informations how to
 [Keepalive in websockets](https://websockets.readthedocs.io/en/stable/topics/timeouts.html)

-Timeout is an main feature to preserve from unnecessary network bandwidth.
+Timeout is a main feature to preserve from unnecessary network bandwidth.

 ## Applications